symfony/symfony-docs/messenger.rst

 Serializing Messages
 ~~~~~~~~~~~~~~~~~~~~

-When messages are sent to (and received from) a transport, they're serialized
+When messages are sent to (and received from) a transport, they are serialized
 using PHP's native ``serialize()`` & ``unserialize()`` functions.
 You can change
 this globally (or for each transport) to a service that implements
 :class:`Symfony\\Component\\Messenger\\Transport\\Serialization\\SerializerInterface`: